Agency Theory, Game Theory, and Procurement Cost Avoidance

 Applied Agency Theory in the context of procurement savings management

-The following research provides clear and practical conclusions on procurement savings management based on the earlier explained postulates of the Agency Theory.
+The following research provides clear and practical conclusions on procurement savings management based on the postulates of the Agency Theory that were explained earlier.

 Principals tend to recognize cost avoidance, given the limited opportunity for cost reduction.